 In Rear Window, wheelchair-bound voyeur James Stewart has trouble convincing girlfriend Grace Kelly that he has indeed seen Raymond Burr kill his wife.
 In The Other Side of the Street, we are all left wondering: has Fernanda Montenegro truly seen a man kill his wife, or has it all been just a figment of the imagination of a lonely, embittered older woman?

-Unlike Hitchcock, Bernstein, in true Michelangelo Antonio-style (L’Avventura, Blow-Up), is less preoccupied with the alleged murder than with the psychological and emotional workings of the two protagonists: a widower (Raul Cortez) who may or may not have killed his ailing (and wealthy) wife and the lonely divorcée (Montenegro) who spends much of her time as a senior-citizen spy for the Rio de Janeiro police.
+Unlike Hitchcock, Bernstein, in true Michelangelo Antonio-style – see L’Avventura and Blow-Up – is less preoccupied with the alleged murder than with the psychological and emotional workings of the two protagonists: a widower (Raul Cortez) who may or may not have killed his ailing (and wealthy) wife and the lonely divorcée (Montenegro) who spends much of her time as a senior-citizen spy for the Rio de Janeiro police.

 Bernstein, who co-wrote the screenplay of The Other Side of the Street with Melanie Dimantas, treats his characters with an incisive but compassionate eye, and his direction is for the most part remarkably assured.
 Missing from this psychological drama, however, is the melancholy atmosphere essential for a tale about longing and loneliness.